alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 - Intuitively, the attacker knowledge on the dataset can be seen as a prior :math:`\pi_D`, from which training "real" datasets :math:`\left(D^{(r)}_1, \dots, D^{(r)}_{\text{num}_\text{samples}}\right)` can be sampled.
 - Then, the attacker knowledge on the generator can be used to simulate the generator and produce training synthetic datasets :math:`D^{(s)}_i = \hat{G}(D^{(r)}_i)`.

-See the documentation page on `Modelling Threats <modelling-threats>`_ for more details.
+See the documentation page on `Modelling Threats <modelling-threats.html>`_ for more details.